EGY.COM - JUDAICA

 Did Djehane believe that Israeli-born David had a right to be in 'Palestine'?

-In return Djehane learned that David, like her, the offspring of a former diplomat, was born in former Palestine and when in Israel lives in Mevaseret Tzion.
+In return Djehane learned that David, not unlike like herself, was the offspring of a former diplomat.
+He was born in former Palestine and now lives lives in Mevaseret Tzion.
 David's parents were immigrants from Eastern Europe where their forebears had lived for as long as they could remember.
-Which is perhaps why Davidís father Yosef Govrin (born Gurvitz) returned to Mittle-Europa but this time as Israelís ambassador to Roumania and Austria.
+Which is perhaps why David's father Yosef Govrin (born Gurvitz) returned to Mittle-Europa but this time as Israel's ambassador to Roumania and Austria.

 If members of David's extended family were victims of the Holocaust, being of secular nature religious persuasion had little to do with their subsequent arrival in Palestine.
 Yet whenever asked why they chose Tel Aviv over New York, which has one of the largest concentration of Jews, they will tell you about exercising their divine right of return.
 A right that if you are a Jew has no statutes of limitation whether we are talking 20 or 2,020 years!
 This was their Promised Land!